intel/openvino-ai-plugins-gimp/Docs/user_guide_for_windows_users.md

     This step will take time for downloading necessary packages.

-    >**Notes:** This must be run from outside the `openvino-ai-plugins-gimp` directory.
-Do not run `.\install.bat` from inside of `openvino-ai-plugins-gimp` or other directories, otherwise it could expect to see an error during installation.

 - After creating python environment, gimpenv3, and downloaded necessary packages, you will see below log.
 Please enter "__Y__" to continue setting up the models for all the plugins.